Proxy Target: Bridging the Gap Between Discrete Spiking Neural Networks and Continuous Control

-\textbf{Exceeding state-of-the-art.} To further illustrate the performance gain the average performance gain (APG) is defined as:
+To quantify relative improvements, we define the average performance gain (APG) as:

-where $|\text{envs}|$ denotes the total numbers of environments, $\text{proformance}(\text{env})$ and $\text{baseline}(\text{env})$ are the performance of the algorithm and the baseline in that particular environment.
-Tab.\ref{tab:cmp_sota} compares our proxy target framework with ANN-based RL and other state-of-the-art SNN-based RL algorithms, including pop-SAN \citep{popSAN}, MDC-SAN \citep{MDC_SAN} and ILC-SAN \citep{ILC_SAN}.
-With the proxy network, a simple LIF-based SNN not only outperforms all other algorithms, including well-designed SNNs based on complex neuron dynamics \citep{MDC_SAN} and connection architectures \citep{ILC_SAN}, but also surpasses the performance of a standard ANN.
-These rusults demonstrates the efficiency of the proxy target framework.
+where $|\text{envs}|$ denotes the total number of environments, $\text{performance}(\text{env})$ and $\text{baseline}(\text{env})$ are the performance of the algorithm and the baseline in that particular environment.
+Tab.\ref{tab:cmp_sota} compares our proxy target framework with ANN-based RL, the ANN–SNN conversion method~\citep{bu2025inference} (100 simulation steps), and other state-of-the-art SNN-based RL algorithms, including pop-SAN \citep{popSAN}, MDC-SAN \citep{MDC_SAN}, and ILC-SAN \citep{ILC_SAN}.
+With the proxy network, a simple LIF-based SNN surpasses all baselines, including those using complex neuron dynamics or connection structures, and achieves higher average returns than standard ANNs.
+Although performance varies across tasks, the average gain across all environments and neurons indicates the general applicability of the proxy target framework.

-\textbf{Simple neuron makes the best.} It is interesting to find out that in the proxy target framework, the simplest LIF neuron performs the best.
-This contrasts with other wide-seen situations in which complex neurons perform better.
-That is because it is more difficult for the proxy network to learn the reflections of the SNN with more complex neuron dynamics.